 Your guide will meet you at your hotel and take you first to the Prado, Spain’s leading art museum.
 Opened to the public in 1819 to showcase work collected by the Spanish monarchy, the Prado’s collection reflects Spain’s history from 16th-century Flemish influences to the arrival of the Bourbons at the start of the 1700s.

 Predominately a collection of paintings and sculptures, this isn’t a comprehensive assembly of Spanish art.
 Instead, it shows the whims of Spanish monarchs who focused on collecting as many paintings as they could of their preferred artists.
 This has resulted in the largest collections of El Greco, Goya and Rubens paintings in the world.
-You can see their flair for using a rich palette in later artists’ works, as the royal aesthetic preferences began to influence the development of Spanish painting.
+You can see their flair for using a rich palette in later artists’ works, as the royal esthetic preferences began to influence the development of Spanish painting.

 The collection here is vast and can be a little overwhelming.
 Exploring with a guide means you can go directly to the areas of most interest to you and get a deeper insight into the museum’s history as well as its remarkable collection.